 The musicians.
 The conductor.
 The concert hall.
 The audience.
 The printed program (if you don’t rustle the pages too much).
 Going to a live classical concert is not like most entertainment that today’s audiences are accustomed to.
 Everyone has become more visual since the invention of television, let alone MTV.
 A classical concert will stimulate a different sense, your hearing, and it can also appeal to your mind and your emotions, if you let the music push your thinking and your feelings where they want to go.

 Why do tickets cost so much?

 It all comes down to quality and scarcity.
 The Stamford Symphony is the only fully professional orchestra in southern Connecticut.
-When the Stamford Symphony’s musicians aren’t playing with the orchestra in Stamford, they play with such ensembles as the orchestras of Philadelphia, Metropolitan Opera, the New York City Opera, and the New York City Ballet, the American Symphony Orchestra, the Orchestra of St. Luke’s, and the Orpheus Chamber Orchestra.
+When the Stamford Symphony’s musicians aren’t playing with the orchestra in Stamford, they play with such ensembles as the orchestras of Philadelphia and the Metropolitan Opera, and the New York City Ballet, the American Symphony Orchestra, the Orchestra of St. Luke’s, and the Orpheus Chamber Orchestra.
 Not surprisingly, the cost of bringing all of these musicians to play in Stamford is reflected in ticket prices.
 You won’t hear such consistently beautiful sound unless you go to New York, but it takes longer to get there, and your tickets will cost even more.

 What about wheelchair access?

 The Stamford Symphony is delighted to accommodate audience members who require wheelchair access on the orchestra level of the theater.
 Just remember to mention your needs to the box office when you order tickets, or call Patron Services at 203 325 1407, x 10, on weekdays between 10:00 a.m. and 6:00 p.m.